theos-ai/easy-yolov7/README.md

 https://192.168.0.205:8080/video
 ```

-Then execute the stream script
+Then execute the streams script

 ```
-python stream.py
+python streams.py
 ```

 ## Train YOLOv7 on your own custom dataset